 The name will be displayed in the list of users in the Remote Desktop Users dialog box.

-You can’t connect to a computer that's asleep or hibernating, so make sure the settings for sleep and hibernation on the remote computer are set to Never.
-(Hibernation isn't available on all computers.)
+You can’t connect to a computer that is sleeping or hibernating, so make sure the settings for sleep and hibernation on the remote computer are set to Never.
+(Hibernation is not available on all computers.)
 For information about making those changes, see Change, create, or delete a power plan (scheme).

 Before connecting, click Options, and then make the changes you want on the Display, Local Resources, Programs, Experience, and Advanced tabs.

-To save these settings for future connections, click the General tab, and then click Save.
+To save these settings for future connections, on the General tab, click Save.